bunnyvishal6/voting-app/README.md

 #To do#

-* Develop polls posting and displaying system.
+* Imrpove UI for flash messages.
 * Develop voting system.